project-undefined/.github/profile/README.md

 ### Why is the organization named "project undefined"?

-To emphasize our lack of application branding, it's a feature.
+To emphasize customization features, leaving something "null" or "undefined" shows that something needs to be set to the (more techy) users and leaves that up to the users.
+Yes, it's a far-fetch title, but something like "project mutable" does not sound that catchy.

 ### Are you accepting contributors?